syntasso/kratix-docs/docs/main/05-reference/04-promises/03-updates.md

 ## Workflows

-Any update to the Promise will result in Kratix re-running the Promise Configure workflow, as well as re-running the Resource Configure workflow for all existing Resource Requests.
+Any update to the Promise `spec` will result in Kratix re-running the Promise Configure workflow, as well as re-running the Resource Configure workflow for all existing Resource Requests.

 For example, if you bump an image version for a Pipeline container in a Resource Configure workflow, Kratix will ensure that all Resources are re-reconciled, including re-running